Botmock/botmock-watson-export/README.md

 ## Want to help?

-Found bugs or have some ideas to improve this plugin?
+Found bugs or have some ideas to improve this repo?
 We'd love to to hear from you!
 You can start by submitting an issue at the [Issues](https://github.com/Botmock/botmock-watson-export/issues) tab.
 If you want, feel free to submit a pull request and propose a change as well!

 ### Submitting a Pull Request